Fast Bayesian Functional Principal Components Analysis: Methods

 where $\mu(t)$ is the population mean and $\eta_j(t)$ are visit-specific deviations from the population mean.
 The subject-level (level 1) deviations from the visit-specific mean are modeled by $U_i(t)=\sum_{k = 1}^{K_1} \xi_{ik}\phi_k^{(1)}(t)$, where $\phi_k^{(1)}(t)$, $k = 1,\ldots, K_1$ are the first level eigenfunctions, $\xi_{ik} \sim N(0, \lambda^{(1)}_k)$, and $\lambda_k^{(1)}$ are the eigenvalues corresponding to $\phi_k^{(1)}(t)$.
 The subject/visit-specific (level 2) deviations from the subject-specific mean are modeled by $W_{ij}(t)=\sum_{l = 1}^{K_2}\zeta_{ijl}\phi_{l}^{(2)}(t)$, where $\phi_l^{(2)}(t)$, $l = 1,\ldots, K_2$ are the second level eigenfunctions, $\zeta_{ijl} \sim N(0, \lambda^{(2)}_l)$, and $\lambda^{(2)}_l$ are the eigenvalues corresponding to $\phi_l^{(2)}(t)$.
 Finally, $\epsilon_{ij}(t) \sim N(0, \sigma^2)$ is the error process.
 All functional components, $\epsilon_{ij}(t), U_i(t)$ and $W_{ij}(t)$, are assumed to be mutually independent.

-The population mean $\mu(t)$ and the visit-specific deviations $\eta_j(t)$ are modeled using penalized splines.
-The subject-specific $U_i(t)=\sum_{k = 1}^{K_1} \xi_{ik}\phi_k^{(1)}(t)$ and the visit-specific $W_{ij}(t)=\sum_{l = 1}^{K_2}\zeta_{ijl}\phi_{l}^{(2)}(t)$ can be modeled separately using the same techniques described in Sections~\ref{subsec:priors}, \ref{subsec:full_conditionals}, and \ref{subsec:polar_decomp}.
-Note that this is the first implementation of a Bayesian MFPCA that explicitly models the FPCs.
+The fixed effects, population mean $\mu(t)$ and the visit-specific deviations $\eta_j(t)$, are modeled using any penalized splines.
+The subject-specific $U_i(t)=\sum_{k = 1}^{K_1} \xi_{ik}\phi_k^{(1)}(t)$ and the visit-specific $W_{ij}(t)=\sum_{l = 1}^{K_2}\zeta_{ijl}\phi_{l}^{(2)}(t)$ can be modeled separately using the same techniques described in Sections~\ref{subsec:osplines}, ~\ref{subsec:polar_decomp}, and ~\ref{subsec:practical}.
+This is the first Bayesian MFPCA implementation directly modeling the FPCs.